 - 1. Create a detailed list of the damage done and everything that needs to be fixed. - 2.
 Revise the Hurricane Recovery Checklist to include specific tasks based on damage sustained. - 3.
 Determine a target date to reopen. - 4.
 Determine what repairs will be paid for by the SLD 45 and where the shortfall is. - 5.
 Develop a plan to prioritize and finance the repairs, including possible FEMA support. - 6.
-Assign and schedule all items on the checklist. - 7.
-Contact the designated volunteers to support the effort. - 8.
-Disseminate to all volunteers a summary of the damage done, the schedule and the need for volunteers to help reopen on the selected date. - 9.
-Execute the Hurricane Recovery Checklist and return the lighthouse, restrooms, museum, gift shop and offices to operational readiness and put all hurricane supplies back in their designated areas. - 10.
+If needed, contact the National Heritage Responders, a team of trained conservators and collections care at this 24/7 hotline number: 202.661.8068 to provide advice. - 7.
+If needed, download FEMA fact sheets "After the Flood: Advice for Salvaging Damaged Family Treasures" and "Salvaging Water-Damaged Family Valuables and Heirlooms," available at www.fema.gov/assistance/save-family-treasures. - 8.
+Assign and schedule all items on the checklist. - 9.
+Contact designated volunteers to support the effort. - 10.
+Disseminate to all volunteers a summary of the damage done, the schedule and the need for volunteers to help reopen on the selected date. - 11.
+Execute the Hurricane Recovery Checklist and return the lighthouse, restrooms, museum, gift shop and offices to operational readiness and put all hurricane supplies back in their designated areas. - 12.
 Capture lessons learned and update procedures accordingly.

-28.0 Thunderstorms / Lightning Procedures
+8.0 Thunderstorms / Lightning Procedures

 Be aware of the 30/30 Lightning Safety rule: After seeing lightning, count to 30.
 If you hear thunder before you reach 30, the storm is close enough to be dangerous.
-Seek shelter.
+Seek shelter in the museum, not the lighthouse.